Oleg Borisov: Becoming an actor

 Young Oleg Borisov was fond of acting and theatre, he was known as a good impersonator and comedian among his classmates at school.
 However, during the Second World War young Oleg Borisov was a tractor driver at a collective farm near Moscow.
 At the same time he was involved in amateur acting at his school drama class.

 After World War II Borisov graduated from a secondary school and applied to study at the Moscow Art Theatre (MKhAT).
 He passed a series of professional tests and was admitted to the Moscow Art Theatre School of Acting in 1947.
 While a student Borisov was regarded for his talent as a comedian.
 In 1951, Borisov graduated from the MKhAT School of Acting, and joined the troupe of the Lesya Ukrainka National Academic Theater of Russian Drama in Kyiv.
-In 1954 he married Alla Romanovna (née Latynskaya), the daughter of director of the Lesya Ukrainka Theatre.
+In 1954 he married Alla Romanovna (née Latynskaya), the daughter of the director of the Lesya Ukrainka Theatre.
 Their son, Yury Borisov, was born in 1956.